Ask about our monthly special!

 Regular annual pruning will help keep the desired shape as well as allow the plant to achieve a dense carpet of needles.
 The optimum planting location includes part sun and part shade.
 Too much shade will decrease the growth rate, while too much sun can result in the plant drying out.
 This is especially crucial with young plants.

-Sequoia, genus of conifers of the bald cypress family (Taxodiaceae), comprising one species, Sequoia sempervirens (redwood).
-The big tree, or giant sequoia (Sequoiadendron giganteum), historically was included in this genus.
-The redwood is native in the fog belt of the Coast Ranges from southern Monterey county, Calif., to southern Oregon, U.S., and the big tree occurs in scattered groves on the westerly slopes of the Sierra Nevada from Placer to Tulare counties in California.
+The big tree, or giant sequoia (Sequoiadendron giganteum).
+The redwood is native in the fog belt of the Coast Ranges from southern Monterey county, Calif., to southern Oregon.
+Giant sequoia specimens are the most massive trees on Earth.
+They occur naturally only in groves on the western slopes of the Sierra Nevada mountain range of California.

 They are best located in cool, moist climates with consistent moisture.
 They will grow in sandy loam-type soil with a consistent temperature range.
 It will not tolerate drastic climate changes or clay soil.